benw22022/FASER2_G4/README.md

 1. The path to the `convert_example.exe` executable (this is in the `outputs/bin/convert_example.exe` of the HepMC build directory).
 2. The path to the folder containing the HepMC2 files that you would like to convert to HepMC3 - files must have the `.hepmc` file extension.
 3. A path to a directory that you would like your new HepMC3 files to be written to (will create folder if it doesn't already exist).
-The new files will have the same name as your old ones execept that the file extension will be changed from `.hepmc` → `.hepmc3`.
+The new files will have the same name as your old ones.

 ## Changing magnetic field strength from macro